catseye/The-Dossier/schema/Text adventure.md

 ### date released

+*    optional: true

 ### written using

+*    optional: true

 ### with graphics

+*    optional: true

 ### treasure-oriented

+*    optional: true

 ### personally finished

+*    optional: true

 ### wikipedia

-Optional.
+*    optional: true

 If it has an entry on Wikipedia, a link to that.

 ### entry

-Multiple may occur.
+*    optional: true
+*    multiple: true

 Gives the link for an entry in a video games database.

 ### walkthrough

-Multiple may occur.
+*    optional: true
+*    multiple: true

 Gives the link for a walkthrough.

 ### play online

+*    optional: true
+*    multiple: true

 Multiple may occur.